rubysamurai/mui-sass/README.md

 By default, using `@import 'mui';` and `//= require mui`, all of MUI components are imported.

-You can import individual `scss` components like this:
+You can also import individual Sass components.

 First you need to include core components: